Modified Rindler acceleration as a nonlinear electromagnetic effect: CONCLUSION

 \section{CONCLUSION}

-In conclusion, the idea of nonlinear electrodynamics (NED) popularized in 1930's by Born and Infeld \cite{7} to resolve singularities remains still attractive and find rooms of applications even in modern cosmology.
+In conclusion, the idea of nonlinear electrodynamics (NED) popularized in 1930's by Born and Infeld \cite{39} to resolve singularities remains still attractive and find rooms of applications even in modern cosmology.
 Specifically, a pure electrical NED model serves to generate Rindler acceleration which was considered responsible for the effects of large distance gravity.
-Another (i.e. pure magnetic) NED model modifies the Rindler acceleration term from $\sim 2ar$ to $\sim 2ar_{0}\ln r,$ which gives near horizontal velocity curves to conform observations.
-As shown (see Fig. 1), our curve lies in between Grumiller and Newton models.
+A Theorem has been proved to relate the Lagrangian of NED with the metric function.
+Another (i.e. pure magnetic) NED model modifies the Rindler acceleration term from $\sim 2ar$ to $\sim 2ar_{0}\ln r,$ which yields better flat rotation curves to conform observations.
+For a detailed analysis of geodesics in the presence of the Rindler term we refer to \cite {40}.
+As shown (see Fig. 1), our curve lies in between Grumiller (or MK) and Newton models.
 For this reason without resorting to yet unknown particles dark matter may emerge as a manifestation of NED.
 The models of NED we employ here have no counterpart in linear, more familiar Maxwell theory.
-Our models are derived in particular to satisfy the energy (Weak and Strong) conditions.
-As a pay-off in the pure electric case, for instance a global monopole field crops up.
-This may be considered as a background, space-filling uniform electric field to act as the background energy level.
+Our models are derived in particular to satisfy the energy (Weak and Strong) conditions and explain the flat rotation curves.
+As a pay-off in the pure electric case, for instance a global monopole field crops up which lies beyond observation for planets in our solar system.
+This may be considered much like the cosmological constant, as a background, space-filling uniform electric field to act as the background energy level.
+Naturally such fields are attributed to topological defects as remnants of big bang which are weak enough to be detected locally.
 Unfortunately once this field is deleted our energy conditions will be violated.
 Finally, it will not be wrong to state that NED, which has rarely been appealing may encompass larger scopes in physics / cosmology than envisioned.

-\textbf{Figure caption:} A plot of rotational velocity $v(r)$ versus the radial distance for three different models.